-Mr. Smith currently serves on or has visitation rights to the board of directors of the following companies: NuSirt Biopharma, a company focused on developing products that combine the Company’s discoveries with currently marketed and well defined pharmaceutical products that target unmet needs in our society; Silicon Ranch, a developer and operator of utility scale solar facilities that provides turn-key renewable energy solutions to industry and utility partners; AgTech Accelerator, a unique startup accelerator focused on discovering and developing emerging agricultural technology companies; Preferral, a platform designed to streamline the patient referral process; and splitsecnd, a consumer product development and service company that develops telematics devices and associated applications that allow consumers and their loved ones to easily upgrade the safety of their vehicles.
+Mr. Smith currently serves on or has visitation rights to the board of directors of the following companies: NuSirt Biopharma, a company focused on developing products that combine the Company’s discoveries with currently marketed and well defined pharmaceutical products that target unmet needs in our society; Silicon Ranch, a developer and operator of utility scale solar facilities that provides turn-key renewable energy solutions to industry and utility partners; ORIG3N, a biotechnology company that collects DNA samples and researches and develops treatments for genetically inherited diseases, as well as offers a series of genetic tests that provide reports and insights on various aspects of the test-taker; AgTech Accelerator, a unique startup accelerator focused on discovering and developing emerging agricultural technology companies; Preferral, a platform designed to streamline the patient referral process; and ReVIDA Recovery Systems, an operator of medication assisted treatment clinics to assist opioid addicts in their recovery.

 Mr. Smith previously served on the board of directors of Aspire Health, a healthcare company that specializes in providing an extra layer of support to patients facing a serious illness; MedCenterDisplay, a company that installs and owns digital health networks in hospitals and other provider settings; and Myomo (NYSE:MYO), a medical device company that has developed an IP-protected custom myoelectric elbow orthotic device that enables individuals afflicted with stroke and other neuromuscular conditions to self-initiate and control movement of a partially paralyzed arm using their own muscle signals.

-Mr. Smith was also a founding board member at The Nashville Entrepreneur Center and sits on the boards of The Trinity Forum in Washington D.C. and Lost Valley Ranch in Colorado.
+Mr. Smith was also a founding board member at The Nashville Entrepreneur Center and sits on the boards of The Trinity Forum in Washington D.C., Montgomery Bell Academy and Lost Valley Ranch in Colorado.
 Recently, Mr. Smith taught entrepreneurship as an adjunct professor at Vanderbilt University’s Owen Graduate School of Management.

 Mrs. Graham joined MGP in 2011 and is responsible for managing and tracking financial transactions, documentation, and relevant tax data and forms, as well as future potential investments.
 Prior to joining MGP, Mrs. Graham held over two decades of accounting experience, most recently including serving as the Bookkeeper for AKG Acoustics, U.S. in Nashville, TN.